Traeger Smoked Spatchcock Turkey Recipe with Dry Brine

 • Spatchcock your turkey–Place turkey on a large rimmed baking sheet, back-side up.
 Cut down each side of the backbone using poultry shears & completely remove it from the turkey.
 Flip your turkey over and compress the breast to break the breastbone so the turkey lays flat.

-• Refrigerate uncovered for 24-48 hours to allow the dry brine enough time to work.
+• Carefully place the sheet pan with the turkey on a clear, level surface in the refrigerator.
+Refrigerate uncovered for 24-48 hours to allow the dry brine enough time to work.

 • Preheat your pellet grill to 225 degrees Fahrenheit.
 Place a meat thermometer in the thickest part of the breast.
-Place your spatchcocked turkey directly on the grill grates.
-At 225, expect around 25 minutes per pound.
+Remove the turkey from the sheet pan and place it directly on the grill grates.
+At 225°F, expect around 25 minutes per pound.
 See the recipe notes section in the article if you want to speed this time up.

-• Once your turkey reaches 140 degrees, kick the heat up to 350 for the final part of the cooking.
+• Once your turkey reaches 140°F, kick the heat up to 350°F for the final part of the cooking.
 This will get the skin crisp and get your turkey finished in a timely manner.

-• When your meat thermometer reads 165 degrees F, remove your turkey from the grill and allow it to rest for at least 30 minutes before carving.
+• When your meat thermometer reads 165°F, remove your turkey from the grill and allow it to rest for at least 30 minutes before carving.

 Video